How I got the book?

 - Language : English

-- Genre: Fiction / Historical Fiction / Murder Mystery Thriller
+- Genre: Fiction / Humorous / Friendship & Marriage

 What are you reading right now?
-What book would you recommend to me?
-Would you like a personal review of a book?
+What book would you recomend me?
+Would you like a personal review to a book?
 Let me know!
 I am always looking for recommendations and suggestions to add to my reading list.